DIY Wainscoting – Part 3 – Installing The Molding

 I did the wainscoting in the downstairs first, then about a year later I decided to also do wainscoting upstairs.
 If I added up the time between the upstairs and the downstairs it probably took a total of roughly 2 weeks for both… but keep in mind they are pretty big spaces.

-In this post I’ll go over what we did and why we did it.
 No matter what style you choose, you’ll find tips in here to make your install go smoother.

 I think the secret to installing wainscoting is using templates and spacers.
 Since most of the pieces of the wainscoting are the same size you can make templates to cut them faster and spacers allow a consistent spacing without having to measure every space.